bubblecloud/ilves/README.md

 Ilves
 =====

 Ilves is a lean Java web site development framework.
+Ilves provides advanced security functions in addition to host of other useful features.
+It is perfect for crafting user interfaces for low budget company tools and DIY projects without sacrificing user experience.

 Demo is available at Heroku:

 https://ilves.herokuapp.com/